mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 Length of sleep last night was good and I didn't get up in the middle of the night but I did feel pretty groggy before getting my feet on the floor.

 It was really hard to tell if it was fog rolling in from the west or if it was genuine rain.
 Not taking the chance with the weather, I did the run first.
 Tuesday runs officially suck.
 The last time I felt this terrible on a run was also on a Tuesday.
-Lungs we not taxed but the anterior ligaments above my **ankles protested**.
+Lungs were not taxed but the anterior ligaments above my **ankles protested**.
 <!---->
-I stopped for a traffic light at 9 minutes and then for a walk break at 22; anything to dump the tension built up in my ankles.
+I stopped for a traffic light at 9 minutes and then for a walk break at 22; anything to dump the tension built up above my ankles.
 I felt a bit better after 30 minutes but this was in no way a fun jog.

 After dinner, I headed out to the garage for a late spin on the rollers.
 I rode the TT bike and if I could do a couple things over, I would: